anku-singh/anku-singh/README.md

 - 👋 Hi, I’m @anku-singh
-- 👀 I’m professional web, mobile application developer with 5+ year of experience in react, react native, flutter, php, laravel, wordpress
+- 👀 I’m professional web and mobile application developer with 5+ year of experience in react, react native, flutter, php, laravel, wordpress
 - 🌱 I’m currently learning aws
 - 💞️ I’m looking to collaborate on react, react native, php and flutter application development
 - 📫 You can reach me through my official website http://crewcodestudio.com/contact also i'm available on linkedin https://www.linkedin.com/in/anku-singh-7b32a082/